tarwn/lessthandot-hugo/blogs/content/posts/2012-02-16-sql-server-installation-error-consistency.md

   <a href="/wp-content/uploads/blogs/DataMgmt/-114.png?mtime=1329268053"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/-114.png?mtime=1329268053" width="624" height="359" /></a>
 </div>

 Open the Details.txt file next and search for the same keyword.
-In the case below, the keyword was expanded to “Registry Key” to help refine the search.
+In the case below, the keyword was expanded to "Registry Key" to help refine the search.

 Here we can see that the actual registry keys that failed the validation are shown.
 This is invaluable information!
 One of the common fixes to this error that was found on searching related errors on MSDN, was security related.
 In some cases, opening regedit to edit the registry and applying security access to the keys listed, resolved the errors.